 01 of 12

 Balance Your Checkbook

-This is a simple, but often overlooked, way to keep track of what you're spending.
-It does take some time and patience - and a calculator - but getting into the habit of balancing your checkbook each and every month will help you be more responsible with your day-to-day spending.
+This is a simple but often overlooked, way to keep track of what you're spending.
+It does take some time and patience - and a calculator - but getting into the habit of balancing your checkbook every month will help you be more responsible for your day-to-day spending.

 02 of 12

 Do you know where your money is going each month?
 The only way to manage your spending habits is to commit to a monthly spending budget - a guideline for what you will allow yourself to spend on everything from housing to transportation, food, child care, and more.
 For help getting started, read:

 - Budget Calculator for Single Parents